Carex ischnostachya

 Carex ischnostachya is an herbaceous graminoid plant in the sedge family (Cyperaceae).
 It is native to the eastern Asia, where it is found in China, Japan, and Korea.
 Its natural habitat is in forest openings in wet areas, in hills or mountains.
 It is a common species, and is often found along roadsides or trails.

+Description

 Carex ischnostachya is a rhizomatous perennial.
 It can be distinguished from other Carex in section Confertiflorae by its short, awnless, and broadly ovate female glumes, in combination with its sub-erect perigynia.
 It produces flowers and fruits from April to June.